Open-EO/openeo.org/documentation/1.0/datacubes.md

 A temporal aggregation is similar to the downsampling process, as it can be seen in the according image above.
 Intervals for grouping can either be set manually, or periods can be chosen: monthly, yearly, etc. All timesteps in an interval are then collapsed via a reducer function (mean, max, etc.) and assigned to the given new labels.

 A spatial agregation works in a similar manner.
 Polygons, lines and points can be selected for grouping.
-The spatial dimension is then reduced by a given process and thus, a vector cube is returned.
+Their spatial dimension is then reduced by a given process and thus, a vector cube is returned.
 The vector cube then has dimensions containing features, attributes and time.
 In the graphic below, the grouping is only shown for the first timestep.

 <figure>
     <img src="./datacubes/dc_aggregate_space.png" alt="Datacube timeseries">
-    <figcaption>When aggregating spatially, pixels are grouped (cut out) based on geometries, and then reduced with a reducer function.
+    <figcaption>When aggregating spatially, pixels are grouped (cut out) based on geometries, and then collapsed with a reducer function.
 A vector datacube is returned (as shown with dimensions names and labels).</figcaption>
 </figure>